nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ## Server Code 120

-### Description
+### RoomSearch

 We send this to the server to search files shared by users who have joined a specific chat room.

-The token is a random number generated by the client and is used to track the search results.
+The token is a number generated by the client and is used to track the search results.

-### Function Names

-  - Nicotine+: RoomSearch

-### Data Order
+#### Data Order

   - Send
     1.  **string** <ins>room</ins>